-23.-(1) Subject to the provisions of subsections (4), (5) and (7) of this section, no law shall make any provision that is discriminatory either of itself or in its effect.
+Provided that authority, unless it is otherwise provided by law, shall not be obliged to act in accordance with any such recommendations.
+25.-(1) Subject to the provisions of subsections (4), (5) and (7) of Protection this section, no law shall make any provision that is discriminatory either from disor itself or in its effect.